 Not all salt is the same:

 Sea salt, kosher salt, and table salt have the same basic nutritional value, despite the fact that sea salt is often promoted as being healthier.

-With only 1/2 teaspoon of sea salt in the recipe, the flavors are awesome; all created with herbs, spices and a mindful cooking method.
-One 1/8 of an ounce of the crispy sea salt seasoning has around 33 mg of sodium and is packed with flavor, so give it a try.
+With only 1/2 teaspoon of sea salt in the recipe, the flavors are awesome; all created with herbs, spices, and a mindful cooking method.
+One 1/8 of an ounce of the crispy sea salt seasoning has around 27 mg of sodium and is packed with flavor, so give it a try.

-FYI, sea salt, kosher salt and table salt contain comparable amounts of sodium by weight.
+FYI, sea salt, kosher salt, and table salt contain comparable amounts of sodium by weight.
 I personally like unrefined sea salt because it undergoes the least processing.
-What is even more important is the purity of the waters trace elements make unrefined sea salt more flavorful, so you can use less.
+What is even more important is the purity of the water trace elements makes unrefined sea salt more flavorful, so you can use less.

 Crispy Seasoned Sea Salt

 It is more a blend of flavor and crispiness that creates a great combination and taste.

 To make crispy sea salt is as simple as it gets.
 I call it a home run in the flavor department or my go-to seasoning.